universalgiving/hello-ug/README.md

 3. execute "vagrant up"<br />
 4. browse http://localhost:3000<br />
 5. Make changes to the project and see the changes showing up on browser immediately
+6. Follow instructions from the website.
+7. Play around using different devices on http://hello-ug.meteor.com